-Wouldn’t it be nice if you could easily send recruiters a message that you’re open to hearing about opportunities?
+Wouldn’t it be nice if you could send recruiters a signal that you’re open to hearing about opportunities?

 And wouldn’t it be nicer if you could do that without broadcasting the information to your boss and the rest of the world?

-A few months ago, LinkedIn launched a test feature that does just that.
-Now they’re rolling it out for wider use.
+In 2016, LinkedIn launched a feature, Job Preferences, that does just that.
 They say that switching it on makes LinkedIn Recruiter users twice as likely to look at your profile.

-You can take a look by going to LinkedIn and clicking Jobs/Preferences/Update Your Preferences.
+Go to LinkedIn and click Jobs/Preferences/Update Your Preferences.
 Note the red arrows:

 Once there, you can specify your: